MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctabctrl-class.md

 ```

 ### Return Value
  One of the `CMFCTabCtrl::ResizeMode` enumeration values that specifies how the tab control can be resized.
-For a list of possible values, see the Remarks section of the [CMFCTabCtrl::SetResizeMode](#cmfctabctrl__setresizemode) method.
+For a list of possible values, see the Remarks section of the [CMFCTabCtrl::SetResizeMode](#setresizemode) method.

-##  <a name="cmfctabctrl__getscrollbar"></a>  CMFCTabCtrl::GetScrollBar
+##  <a name="getscrollbar"></a>  CMFCTabCtrl::GetScrollBar
  Retrieves a pointer to the scroll bar object that is associated with the tab control.

 ```